isair/ManualLayout/README.md

 ###[Cocoapods](https://github.com/CocoaPods/CocoaPods)

-First, make sure you have a pre-release version of CocoaPods installed as Swift support is not complete yet.
-Then add the following line in your `Podfile`.
+Add the following line in your `Podfile`.

 ```
 pod "ManualLayout"